-During many of his childhood years, Rafael Rozenblad (19 years old), felt lonely.
-Now he shares his story.
+During many of his childhood years, Rafael Rozenblad (19-years-old), felt lonely.
+Here he shares his story.

 To me, loneliness is a mix of emotions.
-It feels like being sad, useless and invisible.
-I was 5 years old when I ended up at a crisis centre for women.
+It feels like being sad, useless, and invisible.
+I was five-years-old when I ended up at a crisis centre for women.
 My parents went through a difficult divorce, and we had to move to a women's shelter in Heerlen from our home in Rotterdam.
 My father was schizophrenic and abused my mother.
-I have witnessed him hitting my mother with a baby carriage while standing next to them.
+I once witnessed him hitting my mother with a baby carriage while I was standing next to them.
 I was a small child who couldn't intervene.
 I isolated myself from my family and became increasingly lonely and depressed.
-The loneliness I felt back then was rooted in fear, sadness and the feeling of powerlessness.
+The loneliness I felt back then was rooted in fear, sadness, and the feeling of powerlessness.

-My mother received psychological help and treatment at the women’s shelter, while my sister, brother and myself were waiting for help.
-But nobody came to help us; we were told to play with our peers.
+My mother received psychological help and treatment at the women’s shelter, while my sister, brother and me were waiting for help.
+But nobody came to help us; we were just told to play with our peers.
 The feelings of loneliness turned into confusion and insecurity about our situation.
-And jealousy.
+There was jealousy too.
 My mother received help, but nobody helped me.
-I did not understand why I did not get attention.
+I didn’t understand why I wasn’t getting any attention.

-After having been at the shelter for nine months, we finally got a rental house.
-Suddenly my mother had the full responsibility of three children, and she decided to place me out of the home.
-I was 8 years old, in between the age of my brother and sister.
-My brother was more independent than I, and my sister was still very young.
-I think she wanted me out of the house to focus fully on raising her.
+After being at the shelter for nine months, we finally moved into a rental house.
+Suddenly, my mother had the full responsibility of three children, and so she decided that it was best for me to live elsewhere.
+I was eight years old, and the middle child.
+Being older, my brother was more independent than I was, and my sister was still very young, so I think my mother wanted me out of the house to focus fully on raising her.

 Photo: Ties Gijzel

-I could not understand her decision at the time.
-I felt angry, sad and scared.
-To make it easier for me, she told me that I would live at a childcare orphanage at a beautiful farm.
-When I arrived, the farm had burned down and it turned out the other children had severe developmental disorders.
-They threw toys at me and I was confronted with aggressive behaviour on a daily basis.
-I avoided the communal areas and was always alone in my room.
+I couldn’t understand her decision at the time.
+I felt angry, sad, and scared.
+To make it easier for me, she told me that I would live at a childcare orphanage on a beautiful farm.
+When I arrived, the farm had burned down, and it turned out that the other children had severe developmental disorders.
+They threw toys at me, and I was confronted with aggressive behaviour daily.
+I therefore tended to avoid the communal areas and mostly remained alone in my room.

-While most of the children stayed a year or so, I ended up living there for 4 years.
-Although my mother had promised me that it would be temporary.
+While most of the children stayed a year or so, I ended up living there for four years, even though my mother had promised me it would be a temporary arrangement.
 I felt betrayed.
 I remember seeing other children and childcarers come and go, while I just stayed.

 At the age of 10, I became seriously depressed.
-Then the orphanage gave me the antidepressant Prozac.
-This had the opposite effect on me.
+The orphanage decided to give me the antidepressant Prozac, but it unfortunately had an adverse effect on me.
 I started getting hallucinations and became suicidal.
-I stopped going to school.
-In the end, I tried to poison myself by drinking a cocktail of different types of soaps.
+I then stopped going to school.
+In the end, I tried to poison myself by drinking a cocktail of different types of soap.
 They had to pump my stomach in the hospital.

-To me, it went really wrong before it got better.
+To me, it got worse before it got better.
 I decided that I could not live like this.
 I had to do something about my state of mind.
 I had to find my own solutions for my loneliness and social isolation.
-I had been diagnosed with Tourette syndrome, in combination with ADHD, autism, mood swings and a personality disorder.
+I had been diagnosed with Tourette syndrome, in combination with ADHD, autism, mood swings, as well as a personality disorder.

 Since that time, I have taken many steps to improve my situation.
-After having missed a lot of school, I was able to complete three school years in one year.
-This made me feel stronger and more positive about the future.
+Having missed a lot of school, I was able to complete three school years in one year.
+This made me feel stronger and more positive about my future.

-If I could go back in time, I would make sure that people listened to me.
-The people I had around me did not ask about my feelings.
+If I could go back in time, I would make sure that people had listened to me.
+The people I had around never asked me about my feelings.
 The experiences of my childhood also taught me to be there for others.

-Loneliness means feeling alone, even if you have others around you.
-It’s an emotion, a feeling, that you can not help.
+Loneliness is not necessarily being on your own, it’s the feeling that you are alone, even when there may be others around you.
+It’s an emotion, a feeling that you cannot help.
 A child can feel lonely, but does not necessarily understand why he or she feels this way.
 A child cannot yet take care of him or herself, and especially not when feeling lonely.

 Whether a child can talk about this depends on his or her surroundings.
 If somebody had taken the time to talk to me, it would have lessened my isolation.
-At the orphanage, my mentors should have taken the time to ask me if I wanted to join activities and then talked with me.
+At the orphanage, my mentors should have taken the time to ask me if I wanted to join in with group activities, and then talk with me to ask me how I was feeling.
 Instead, they had very serious and professional conversations with me.
-During a game of soccer, they could have given me attention and asked how I’m doing.
+During a game of soccer for example, they could have given me some attention and used this time to ask how I was doing.
 In a relaxed environment, it would have felt much easier to share feelings and emotions.

 Photo: Ties Gijzel

 This is the reason I'm involved in several projects that tackle loneliness amongst children.
-As a member of the youth organisation ‘Unforgettables’ or Het Vergeten Kind, I hope to give children the feeling that I’m there for them and that they can trust me.
+As a member of the youth organisation ‘Unforgettables’ or Het Vergeten Kind, I hope the children feel that I am there for them, and that they can trust me.

-I have also written a rap song about my difficult period, with the title ‘The road to success’.
-I have performed at several care institutions and organisations, and I am involved in a talent hunt for the youth organisation ‘CliC’, to find children like myself and make a CD with them so they can share their stories.
+I have also written a rap song about my difficult period, entitled ‘The road to success’.
+I have performed the song at several care institutions and organisations, and I am involved in a talent hunt for the youth organisation ‘CliC’, to find children like myself, in the hope of recording a CD with them, enabling them to share their stories too.

-Today, I have friends and a girlfriend.
-I have regained contact with my mother, brother and sister.
-At this point, I feel strong and I no longer fear to feel lonely again.
-But something can always happen, and one day I might be tested again.
+Today, I have friends, and a girlfriend, and I am back in contact with my mother, brother, and sister.
+At this point I feel strong, and I no longer fear feeling lonely again.
+That said, something can always happen, and one day I might find my strength tested again.

 Written by: Ties Gijzel